Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-15-ediscovery.md

       ![](../media/lab15-image32.png)

 1. From the Export results window, leave the defaults and select **Export** from the bottom of the page.
 You will automatically be returned to the **Test Hold - Sales search** window.
-Select **close** at the bottom of the page.
+Select **Close** at the bottom of the page.

       ![](../media/lab15-image33.png)